akyriako/cert-manager-webhook-opentelekomcloud/README.md

 > [!NOTE]
 > If you dont't have a Kubernetes cluster in place, this project
-> comes with "batteries included"; a [Dev Container](https://containers.dev) (a `.devcontainer.json` file that can be
+> comes with "batteries included"; a [Dev Container](https://containers.dev) (a `.devcontainer.json` specifications file that can be
-> found in the repo and will be discussed in a later chapter) instructs any IDE that supports Dev Containers, to set up
+> found in the repo and will be discussed in a later chapter) will instruct any IDE that supports Dev Containers, to set up
 > an isolated containerized Kubernetes environment for you along with all necessary tooling (cert-manager, Helm etc.)

 ### Configuration